Fairbanks Air Quality Plan

 - Provisions for coal-fired heating devices.

 - Revising the solid fuel heating device PM2.5 curtailment thresholds under the emergency episode plan.

-The proposed rule and other information are available on the Federal Register's website at: Air Plan Approval; AK, Fairbanks North Star Borough; 2006 24-hour PM2.5.
+The final rule and other information are available at: Federal Register: Air Plan Approval; AK, Fairbanks North Star Borough; 2006 24-hour PM2.5.

 Additional information on the 2006 PM2.5 nonattainment areas is available on the EPA Green Book.